pixelhandler/ember-jsonapi-resources/README.md

 JSON API 1.0 spec. that operates on the idea that the objects in the app are aware that they follow the spec, the model (resource), adapter, serializer and services just plainly follow the spec.

-I still need to document the project; e.g. how to use the ember generator for a "resource".
-Then update the blog app to use the addon.
-What' I'm saying is that the code works on a production app it's just not fully extracted into a working addon yet.

 ### Example JSON API 1.0 Document